 I feel like people get scared away because Centro looks far away from Roma and La Condesa, but you must visit the Historic City Center of CDMX!
 I found it particularly interesting to see the juxtaposition between Centro and Polanco, which are the oldest and newest parts of the city respectively.
 There is plenty to see in this part of town to keep you occupied for at least a few hours, but here are three noteworthy things to get you started:

-• Templo Mayor was the main temple of the Mexica people in their capital city of Tenochtitlan, which is now CDMX as we know it.
-Open Tuesday-Sunday, 9am-5pm.
-95 pesos.
+- Templo Mayor was the main temple of the Mexica people in their capital city of Tenochtitlan, which is now CDMX as we know it.
+The ruins of this temple is currently closed due to damage from an earthquake, but you can still see this archeological site for free from viewing platforms, which are just steps away from the Zocalo.

 Visit a park